aaronparker/aaronparker.github.io/_posts/2010-09-24-troubleshoot-with-the-app-v-client-log.md

 <img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="LogLocation" src="http://stealthpuppy.com/wp-content/uploads/2010/09/LogLocation.png" border="0" alt="LogLocation" width="660" height="200" />

-**Note**: once you have finished troubleshooting, don&#8217;t forget to set the logging level back to _Information_.
+**Note**: once you have finished troubleshooting, don't forget to set the logging level back to _Information_.

-### Here&#8217;s an example
+### Here's an example

 In my test environment, I have a client machine (WIN71) and an App-V Management Server (APPV).
-I&#8217;ve imported a virtualised copy of Adobe Reader and assigned it to a set of users.
+I've imported a virtualised copy of Adobe Reader and assigned it to a set of users.
 On the client I have configured APPV as a publishing server; however when refreshing the client no shortcuts for Reader are created.

-Viewing the App-V client log, I&#8217;ve narrowed down the following lines that show what&#8217;s going on during the refresh:
+Viewing the App-V client log, I've narrowed down the following lines that show what's going on during the refresh:

 \[code\]\[09/23/2010 22:03:50:885 SWAP WRN\] {tid=B60:usr=aaron}
 Could not load OSD file \\domain.local\Public\Apps\AdobeReader9_x86\AdobeReader9.osd

 [09/23/2010 22:03:50:900 AMGR INF] {tid=B60:usr=aaron}
-The app manager could not create an application from &#8216;\\domain.local\Public\Apps\AdobeReader9_x86\AdobeReader9.osd&#8217; (rc 0C405564-00000002).[/code]
+The app manager could not create an application from &#8216;\\domain.local\Public\Apps\AdobeReader9_x86\AdobeReader9.osd' (rc 0C405564-00000002).[/code]

 If I set the log to verbose and try the refresh action again, I get more detail: